 In the sixth century China had, as already before at 213 BC at Qin Shi Huang, the problem of periodic book burning.
 In the eighteenth century the imperial government ordered all books to be collected and cataloged and it burnt 2000 titles.
 The Daoist books, however, were largely spared.

-Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution, and for example only six Shaolin monks survived.
-Today are again several thousand monks training in the Shaolin order to which the emperors permitted in the past to spread the Chan-buddhism and their Qigong-exercises in China because of their achievements.
+Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution, and only six of the Shaolin monks survived.
+Today are again several thousand monks training Chan and Qigong in the Shaolin - order, to which the emperors permitted in the past to spread the Chan-buddhism and their Qigong-exercises in China because of their achievements.

 Lǐozǐ denotes Dào as an eternal principle of action or creation, which is responsible for the origin of unity and duality, and therefore for the emergence of the world (The "tens of thousand things").